lilynolan/1701QCA-Assessment1/experiments/experiments.md

 ### Experiment 5 ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](5.JPG)

-(Insert a caption here)

 #### Reflection ####

 In this experiment, I learnt how to use an accelerometer to control motor speed.
 This experiment could be the basis of a real world application such as video games with remotes that detect movement.
 It could also be used to control machinery (such as an excavator).

 ### Experiment 6 ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
-In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.

 ![Image](6.png)

-(Insert a caption here)

 #### Reflection ####